 - Body-contouring procedures

-Before you start treatment, you will meet with at least one member of the TISCC medical team — a doctor or nurse practitioner — and a member of the TISCC mental health team, such as a social worker, psychologist or psychiatrist.
-You'll have a complete medical evaluation to make sure that your treatment risks are identified and addressed.
-Evaluation of your mental health ensures that any mood or mental health concerns are reasonably well-managed before you start the hormone therapy.
+Before you start treatment, you meet with at least one member of the TISCC medical team — a physician, a physician assistant or a nurse practitioner — and a member of the TISCC mental health team, such as a social worker, psychologist or psychiatrist.
+You have a complete medical evaluation to make sure that your treatment risks are identified and addressed.
+Before a surgical procedure, you're seen by the appropriate TISCC surgical team.
+Evaluation of your mental health ensures that any mood or mental health concerns are reasonably well managed before you start treatment.

 Expertise and rankings

-Having all of this expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly, your appointments are scheduled in coordination and highly specialized experts are all working together to determine what's best for you.
+Having all of this expertise in a single place, focused on you, means that you're not just getting one opinion.
+Your care is discussed among the team, your test results are available quickly and your appointments are scheduled in coordination.
+Highly specialized experts are all working together to help determine what's best for you.

 Locations, travel and lodging